-That being said, adding CO2 can noticeably improve a grow.
-It's the CO2 bags/buckets that are unproven when it comes to getting tangible results.
+That being said, you can improve a grow by adding CO2.
+It’s the CO2 bags/buckets that are unproven when it comes to getting tangible results.

 I think of CO2 bags like weight loss pills: The idea is appealing and the price usually seems great for such a huge reward.
-Additionally, like weight loss pills, CO2 bags have the deadly advertising allurement that makes suckers of so many of us: the promise of maximum gains from minimal effort.
+Who isn’t pulled in by the promise of maximum gains from minimal effort?
 We all love things that make our lives easier while also requiring little-to-no work on our part!

 Plus we all know plants like CO2, so it could only be helping right?
 Well, it might be helping!
 It just probably isn’t helping enough to pay for its $30 – $70 cost.

 The problem is that these bags generally don’t make enough CO2 to make a difference.
 To make things worse, most home setups don’t have bright enough light to get significant yield improvements from CO2 anyway.
 The vast majority of growers will get better returns as far as yields from plant training or upgrading their grow lights.
 You could also save that CO2 money for the next batch of seeds and pick a proven high-yielding strain.
 Again, it’s not that CO2 bags are bad; they just don’t provide obvious tangible benefits compared to other things that do produce measurable results.

 Want to learn to use CO2 the right way?